aesthetic on a budget

 These iridescent Polaroid picture frames are so 1989, it almost hurts!
 All you need to do is look at the album cover to see how prominent these instant photos are in Swift’s 1989 aesthetic.
 Even if your name’s not Taylor and you weren’t born in 1989, you can still channel this era by displaying your favorite photos in these frames on your nightstand, dresser, or desk.

-You won’t need an explanation for why you have this chic black studded vase in your dorm.
-One might think Reputation is only a revenge album (with the snakes and black-and-white album cover), but as a true Swiftie you know this album has some of Swift’s best love songs, like “Delicate” and “New Year’s Day.”
+You won’t need an explanation for why you have this chic black vase in your dorm.
+You might think Reputation is only a revenge album (with the snakes and black-and-white album cover), but as a true Swiftie you know this album has some of Swift’s best love songs, like “Delicate” and “New Year’s Day.”
 If you fill your black vase with your favorite flowers (real or fake), you’ll instantly give off Reputation era vibes — a little tough and a little sweet.

 Lover is another pastel era from Swift, and this one is also defined by butterflies.
 Okay, technically there are flowers on these light pink-purple curtain panels, but they could pass for butterflies on a quick glance.
 Either way, the color definitely matches the heart drawn around Swift’s eye on her album cover.